awidegreen/vmail-rs/README.md

 NOTE: all subcommands can also be shortcut'd. vmail-cli will automatically defer the correct command: `vmail-cli u s` equals `vmail-cli user show`

+The `user` subcommands can work on default domain.
+Therefore set `DEFAULT_DOMAIN=mydomain.org` in the `.env` file.
+More information below.

 ## Subcommand `domain`